Ziggeo/ziggeo-wp-video-for-fluent-forms/readme.txt

 As always we will host multimedia that is captured within your Ziggeo account and link to the same will be used as a submitted value on your form.

+= How to use Dynamic Custom Data =

+Ziggeo internally supports the ability of adding custom data to your videos.
+This can be anything as long as it is provided as valid JSON field.
+Now with form builders you might want to add custom data based on the data in the fields as well.
+To do this, we bring you dynamic custom data field.

+* Please note that this field should not be used in combination with the custom data.
+You should use either `Custom Data` or `Dynamic Custom Data`.

+The way you would set it up is by using key:field_id.
+For example if you want your JSON to be formed as:

+[javascript]
+{
+	"first_name": "Mike",
+	"last_name": "Wazowski"
+}
+[/javascript]

+and let's say that your first name has `<input id="ff_1_names_first_name_" ...>` and last name has `<input id="ff_1_names_last_name_" ...>`.
+It means that we need `ff_1_names_first_name_` and `ff_1_names_last_name_` to get those values.
+So our field can be set as:

+`first_name:ff_1_names_first_name_,last_name:ff_1_names_last_name_`

+As you save your recorder field it will remember this and try to find the values.
+If the fields with ID are not found, the value will be saved as "" (empty string)

 = How can I get some support =

 We provide active support to all that have any questions or need any assistance with our plugin or our service.